alyssariah/clothing-store-frontend/README.md

 ## How to use?
 Login or create your own account on the site.
 You can then checkout the links under your account tab(profile and orders).
-Treat the website like a normal clothing store website.
-Shop around, view different types of clothing, pick your sizes and quantities, and add to your cart.
+Treat the website like a normal clothing store website: shop around, view different types of clothing, pick your sizes and quantities, and add to your cart.

 ## Contribute
 Here are some following guidelines to contribute to Simply Basic.
-Fork and clone and run npm install.
+Fork and clone this repository and run npm install.

 ### Write detailed information
 Detailed information is very helpful to understand an issue.